alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/boundary.md

 - Not refusal-by-default
 - Not safety policy compliance alone
 - Not tone boundaries (those are style, unless tied to commitments)
+- Not privacy or confidentiality of information.
+Boundary here is structural, not informational

 ## Dependencies